justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900.md

 extraction.
 AI is approximating what the brain is doing using computation.

-Use cases for AI support these types of activities according to the AI technology area that mimics human capabilities:
+Use cases for AI support these types of activities according to which human capability to mimic:

+Machine Learning - like human learning

+- In comparison to programming a computer to do human functions precisely, the idea in machine learning is a computer can be trained/learn using an algorithm to predict the correct human capability given labeled input data.
+- This learning can be applied to any task as long as there is data of the feature like what an orange looks like (features) and whether it is an orange or type of oranges (label).

 Generative AI - like human creativity and pattern matching